HTTP File Generator

 httpgenerator/httpgenerator.exeonPATH. - Build locally with

-cargo build --release -p httpgenerator-cli. - Install the platform-specific VS Code
+cargo build --release -p httpgenerator. - Install the platform-specific VS Code

 .vsix; each package bundles the native Rust CLI. - Install the Visual Studio 2022